KTNV-TV: News operation

 As KSHO-TV, the station aired local news programming, though it rarely found much ratings success.
 When Journal took over, the main early evening newscast was moved from 6 to 5:30 p.m. to avoid direct competition with KLAS-TV, which commanded half of all TV viewership at the 6 p.m. hour in February 1980.
 The station was lifted into second place for a time but had sunk back down to third by 1989; in the Las Vegas Review-Journal, Ken White described the newsroom as having "more news directors hired and fired the last few years than managers for the New York Yankees".
 In 1989, the station launched its first morning newscast, Good Morning Las Vegas.

-Much of the station's history in news has been spent making attempts to improve the ratings and lift them out of third place.
+Much of the station's history in news has been spent making attempts to improve the ratings and move the station up from third place.
 In 1992, the station rebranded its newscasts as News 13: Inside Las Vegas, including an image overhaul.
-Another shakeup was made in late 2001, two years before the present Action News brand was instituted.
+Another shakeup was made in late 2001, two years before the Action News brand was instituted.

 In 2014, Journal was fined $115,000 by the FCC for airing so-called "special reports" about liquidations at car dealerships that were actually commercials for the dealerships, failing to disclose that they were paid advertisements.
 This was the second ethics problem for the KTNV newsroom within five years.
 In 2009, reporter Nina Radetich was recorded telling the owner of an automotive repair business that her boyfriend's public relations company could help counter the negative press being generated by KTNV's own reporting.

 Morning Blend

 In 2010, following the lead of several other Journal stations, KTNV launched a lifestyle-oriented program, The Morning Blend, on July 6, 2010.
-The program, produced by KTNV's creative services department, features paid and unpaid segments.
+The program, produced by KTNV's creative services department, features advertorial segments.